kvmet/kvmet/index.md

 ### USNR

-Woodland, Washington, USA
+- Woodland, Washington, USA

 #### Controls Engineer

 Jun 2018 - Dec 2020

-PLC Programming and Controls Engineering for automation of sawmill equipment for Primary & Secondary Breakdown, Residuals Processing, and Engineered Wood Products (EWP).
+PLC Programming and Controls Engineering
+for automation of sawmill equipment for

-Primarily working with Rockwell/Allen-Bradley PLCs and Delta RMC motion controllers using Ethernet/IP across multi-layered networks.
-High amount of on-site work for installation and commissioning of new equipment as well as internal research and development intended to improve/standardize existing products.
-Assisted in mechanical and electrical work as needed to support trades or for independent troubleshooting.
+Primary & Secondary Breakdown, Residuals
+Processing, and Engineered Wood Products
+(EWP).

+Primarily programmed and commossioned
+systems using Rockwell/Allen-Bradley
+PLCs and Delta RMC motion controllers
+using Ethernet/IP across multi-layered
+networks.
+High amount of on-site work
+for installation and commissioning of
+new equipment as well as internal
+research and development intended to
+improve/standardize existing products.

+Assisted in mechanical and electrical
+work as needed to support trades or for
+independent troubleshooting.

 ### EBechtle, LLC.

 - Greater Atlanta Area, Georgia, USA
-- Sankt Leon-Rot, Baden-Württemberg, Germany
+- Sankt Leon-Rot, Baden-Württemberg, DE
+- Fort Worth, TX, USA

 #### Project Engineer